-Physically Possible Uses The subject offers 19.09 acres of land with the shape and pond provided physical barriers to development. significant areas remaining that would be supportive of a variety of development options.
+The subject offers 19.09 acres of land with the shape and pond Physically Possible Uses provided physical barriers to development.
+There are significant areas remaining that would be supportive of a variety of development options.

 Legally Permissible Uses The permitted uses under the existing zoning that are consistent with community land uses are a variety of attached housing and commercial uses.